aalvarado/aalvarado/README.md

 - Open Source
 - Or Bring your own tech

 I'm currently looking for roles, you can match me at my Linkedin in for more info or you can dig my email through my commit history and let me know and we can set up a meet virtually.
+I'm most active in my TimeZone, Pacific.

-A little about me:
+## A little about me
 I love all the current AI development.
 I've been thinking about doing some standup lately.

 I'm the author of the band,software house,label,brand,company`: